Full Moon on

 Moon before ascending node

-10 days after descending node on 10 August 2005 at 07:53 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 22 August 2005 at 23:05 in ♈ Aries.
+10 days after descending node on 10 August 2005 at 07:53 in ♎ Libra the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 22 August 2005 at 23:05 in ♈ Aries.

 Moon after southern standstill

-4 days since the previous standstill on 16 August 2005 at 03:16 in ♑ Capricorn when the Moon has reached South declination of ∠-28.409°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.476° at the point of next northern standstill on 28 August 2005 at 23:42 in ♊ Gemini.
+4 days since the last southern standstill on 16 August 2005 at 03:16 in ♑ Capricorn when the Moon has reached South declination of ∠-28.409° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠28.476° at the point of next northern standstill on 28 August 2005 at 23:42 in ♊ Gemini.

 Sun-Earth-Moon syzygy